Daniil Motorin

-Daniil Nikolaevich Motorin (Даниил Николаевич Моторин; born 16 July 2004) is a Russian football player who plays for KAMAZ Naberezhnye Chelny on loan from Rubin Kazan.
+Daniil Nikolaevich Motorin (Даниил Николаевич Моторин; born 16 July 2004) is a Russian football player who plays as a centre-forward for Rubin Kazan.

 Club career

-Motorin played a total of 105 matches for teams of FC Rubin Kazan system, scoring 39 goals and providing 13 assists.
+Motorin played a total of 105 matches for teams of Rubin Kazan system, scoring 39 goals and providing 13 assists.

-Motorin joined Russian Second League club Kosmos Dolgoprudny on loan on February 2023. and played for this team in the spring part of the 2022-23 season.
+Motorin joined Russian Second League club Kosmos Dolgoprudny on loan in February 2023. and played for this team in the spring part of the 2022–23 season.

 In the 2023 and 2024 seasons he played for Rubin-2 Kazan.
 In the 2024 season, he scored 13 goals in 25 matches, finishing second in Group 4 of the Russian Second League top scorers list and was named the best young player in this group.

 On 23 January 2025, Motorin was loaned by KAMAZ Naberezhnye Chelny.
 He made his debut in the Russian First League for KAMAZ on 1 March 2025 in a game against Arsenal Tula, coming out in the starting lineup and playing the full 90 minutes.

+In December 2025, FC Rubin Kazan recalled Motorin from his loan; the player took part in Rubin's January training camp.
+He made his Russian Premier League debut for Rubin on 28 February 2026 against Dynamo Makhachkala.

 International career

 On 6 September 2025, he made his debut for the Russian youth team (under 21), scoring a goal in a friendly match against the Saudi Arabian national team (under 23).
+In November 2025, as part of the team, he won the Manas Cup international tournament.

-Previously, in 2019-20, he played for the Russian youth team (players born in 2004).
+Previously, in 2019–20, he played for the Russian youth team (players born in 2004).